IuliiaKonovalova/e-commerce/README.md

             Role,
             on_delete=models.SET_NULL,
             null=True,
-            # default=1, # 1 is the default role should be commented out before the first migrations
+            # default=1, # 1 is the default role that should be commented out before the first migrations
             verbose_name='Role',
             help_text=(
                 'format: not required'